-This article will walk you through the differences, pros and cons of refractor and reflector telescope for astrophotography.
+This article will walk you through the differences, pros, and cons of refractor and reflector telescopes for astrophotography.

 Refractor telescopes rely on lenses and use the principle of refraction of light to enlarge an object and project the image on the eyepiece.
-Reflection law of glass is used in the construction of Reflector Telescope.
+The reflection law of glass is used in constructing the Reflector Telescope.

-There are many substantial differences between Refractor and Reflector telescope.
+There are many substantial differences between Refractor and the Reflector telescope.
 The differences are given below:

 |Refractor Telescope||Reflector Telescope|

 |Refractor Telescope suffers from chromatic aberration.||No chromatic aberration is seen in the reflector telescope.|